andrews-j/DatabaseMGMT_FinalProject/README.md

 This repository contains submissions pertaining to final project work for IDCE 376.

-The assignment description can be viewed in the *Assignment_Description.pdf* document.
+The assignment description can be viewed in the *Final_Project-Rubric.pdf* document.